lealre/lealre/README.md

 ### Hello!
 I'm Renan 👋

-I'm just a curious guy who likes data, coding and learning. 🤙
+I am just a curious guy who likes software development, mainly using Python. 🤙

 My portfolio with all my public projects is pinned below.
 Feel free to reach out if you have any suggestions or questions.